- Military Law

 - PTSD Claims

 Combat Accident Claims

 The military experts at DPP Law can provide valuable assistance for any army injury compensation claims.

 Our solicitors know that going through the claims process following an injury or bereavement can be upsetting, so we will handle your case with the utmost care and sensitivity throughout, always ensuring that you have all the support you need.
-Contact us now for further information.
+Call us today on 0333 200 5859.

 Due to the nature of their job, armed forces personnel are unfortunately more likely to be injured than civilians.